-At St George's Catholic Primary School, we recognise the fact that we have children of a range of abilities in our classes, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+At St George's Catholic Primary School, we recognise the fact that we have children of differing ability in all our classes, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies:

-- Setting common tasks that are open-ended and children can respond to these tasks in a variety of ways. - Setting tasks of increasing difficulty where not all children complete all tasks. - Grouping children by ability and setting different tasks for each group. - Providing a range of challenges with different resources.

-• Using additional adults to support the work of individual children or small groups.
+- Setting common tasks that are open-ended and can have a variety of responses; - Setting tasks of increasing difficulty where not all children complete all tasks; - Grouping children by ability and setting different tasks for each group; - Providing a range of challenges with different resources; - Using additional adults to support the work of individual children or small groups.